 The Terraventure 3 also has a rock plate, something I look for in trail runners to provide protection from roots and rocks, because we have them in abundance in New Hampshire, and because they trigger metatarsal pain in my left foot.

 But I’ve found that there’s not enough toe kick protection on the Terraventure 3 for my taste.
 While the outsole curves up in the front of the shoe to protect the middle toes, there isn’t sufficient protection for my big toe, resulting in a cracked toenail on my last backpacking trip.
 That’s is really my only complaint with these trail runners, and why I don’t intend to use them going forward.
 That’s really too bad because, in all other respects, they’re definitely a pair of trail runners that I could like for long-term use.

 Topo Athletic’s Terraventure 3 Trail Runners are stable, low-drop shoes that have a wide toe box that lets your toes splay out naturally and relax.
 They have a soft Vibram rubber outsole that provides excellent grip on wet and dry surfaces and the shoes dry very quickly when they get wet.
 I think they’d be awesome for use on gentler hiking trails, but they don’t have enough front toe protection for the mountainous terrain we have in New Hampshire.
 I plan to try other trail runners from Topo because I think I prefer a low drop to a zero drop trail runner, as long as it has a wide toebox for my toes to spread out.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.